emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 ___Online Research___

+There isn't much about this topic online, but I was convinced that there were others talking about it, so I started there.

-To kick off the research, I found a few posts on Reddit in the Macedonian subreddit asking for Macedonian podcast recommendations - the main question being “Where do you even find these podcasts?”
+To kick off the research, I found a post on Reddit in the Macedonian subreddit asking for Macedonian podcast recommendations - the main question being “Where do you even find these podcasts?”.

-Besides that, there was not much information on this topic on the internet.
+As I saw that plenty of people had podcast recommendations, I decided to create a post asking how often they listen to podcasts, what their opinion on Macedonian podcasts is, how they first got their hands on Macedonian podcasts and how easy it is for them to find the content.

+After many similar responses, I decided to also speak more in depth with someone in real life.

 <strong><i>In person interviews</i></strong>